 Alida and Charlotte, two k’iche’ students from the United States, practice vocabulary and commands with Silveria, their teacher.

-Imperative verbs are marked with a prefix, called TAM marker and a series of ad-hoc suffixes.
+Imperative verbs are marked with a prefix, called TAM marker (time, aspect, and mood marker) and a series of ad-hoc suffixes.
 These prefixes and suffixes vary between intransitive and transitive verbs.

 Intransitive verbs